Score-based Conditional Out-of-Distribution Augmentation for Graph Covariate Shift: Introduction

 \section{Introduction}

-Deep learning algorithms have become predominant in the analysis of graph-structured data.
-However, a common limitation of existing methods is the assumption that both training and testing graphs are independently and identically distributed (i.i.d.).
-This assumption often falls short in real-world scenarios, where shifts in data distribution frequently occur, leading to significant degradation in model performance.
-As a result, there has been considerable progress in improving graph out-of-distribution (OOD) generalization, evidenced by advancements in invariant graph learning~\citep{chen2022learning, wu2022discovering, huang2024enhancing} and graph data augmentation~\citep{rong2019dropedge, wang2021mixup, han2022g, yao2022improving, sui2024unleashing, ligraph}.
+Deep learning has become the dominant paradigm for analyzing graph-structured data across diverse domains.
+However, most graph learning methods assume that training and test graphs are independently and identically distributed (i.i.d.)., an assumption that frequently fail in real-world setting~\cite{gui2022good, huang2024enhancing}.
+On the Web, spanning hyperlink graphs, social networks, recommendation and e-commerce interaction graphs, and knowledge graphs, distribution shift frequently arise due to product launches, policy or UI changes, seasonality, bot activity, and rapid community growth.
+Prior studies have shown that such shifts can lead to substantial performance degradation~\cite{gui2022good, sui2024unleashing}, motivating growing interest in graph out-of-distribution (OOD) generalization, including invariant graph learning~\cite{chen2022learning, wu2022discovering, huang2024enhancing} and graph data augmentation~\cite{rong2019dropedge, wang2021mixup, han2022g, yao2022improving, sui2024unleashing, ligraph}.

-Recent studies~\citep{gui2022good, sui2024unleashing} have identified two primary types of distribution shifts. \emph{Correlation shifts} occur when the statistical relationships between environments and labels differ between the training and testing datasets, assuming that the test environments are represented within the training dataset. \emph{Covariate shifts}, on the other hand, arise when the test environments are not present in the training dataset.
-A prevalent causal perspective in graph invariant learning ~\citep{chen2022learning, wu2022discovering} suggests that stable features of graphs, which causally determine labels, remain invariant across different environments, whereas varying environmental features contribute to distribution shifts.
-Consequently, previous studies~\citep{miao2022interpretable, chen2022learning, wu2022discovering} have primarily focused on correlation shifts by isolating invariant stable graph patterns from the environmental features.
-In this work, we focus on the relatively neglected but challenging problem of covariate shift in graph learning.
+Following~\cite{gui2022good, sui2024unleashing}, we distinguish \emph{correlation shift}, where environment–label correlations differ but test environments are represented during training, from \emph{covariate shift}, where the test environments are not present in the training dataset.
+A causal view in invariant graph learning~\cite{chen2022learning, wu2022discovering} posits that label-determining \emph{stable} patterns are invariant across environments, while \emph{environmental} patterns vary.
+Prior work largely targets correlation shift by isolating stable patterns~\cite{miao2022interpretable, chen2022learning, wu2022discovering}.
+We focus instead on the underexplored \emph{covariate} shift in graph learning, which is pervasive in Web settings (e.g., emerging communities or new interaction regimes unseen at train time).